jasonmauss/jasonmauss/README.md

 </p>

 <p>
 As far as my career as a developer goes.
-Here's what the timeline looks like:
+Here's what the timeline looks like.
+I'll try to keep this up to date:

 - 1995-96: `True BASIC` and `QBASIC` (and playing Solitaire, Minsweeper and loads of SkiFree, let's be honest)
 - 1996-97: `Turbo Pascal`, `Turbo C++` and `Delphi`